substrait-io/substrait/site/docs/types/type_parsing.md

 === "Text Format Examples"

     ```
+    // Struct
     struct?<string, i8, i32?, timestamp_tz>

-    # named structs are not yet supported in the text format
+    // Named structs are not yet supported in the text format.
     ```

 In the normal (non-named) form, struct declares a set of types that are fields within that struct.
 In the named struct form, the parameters are formed by tuples of names + types, delineated by a colon.
 Names that are composed only of numbers and letters can be left unquoted.
 For other characters, names should be quoted with double quotes and use backslash for double-quote escaping.